 You’re looking to make an important business decision, but you’re just not sure which direction to take.
 Which new product to offer?
 Where to open your next store?
 Which features or services to add?
 So many difficult questions but only one logical answer – do a survey.

-Just put your questions together, ask your audience for their opinion, and voilà – you’ve taken most of the guesswork out of your next business steps.
+Just put your questions together using our survey builder, ask your audience for their opinion, and voilà – you’ve taken most of the guesswork out of your next business steps.
 But first, you need to make sure you’re asking all the right types of survey questions.

 How to Ask Good Survey Questions

 With so many different survey question options, how do you choose the right ones for your needs?
 Before being able to build an effective survey, you need to ask yourself how you intend to use the results obtained in the survey.

 Deciding on the exact goals of your survey beforehand will make the choice of an adequate survey question type much easier.
 For example, your question choice and response options are likely to differ depending on whether you’re looking to measure customer satisfaction, calculate your net promoter score (NPS), or conduct market research.